Wren Troglodytes troglodytes

 Insectivorous, Wrens will eat spiders' webs in winter when insects are in short supply.

-Wren with ostrich egg Wren with Ostrich egg: "The Cuckoo's been again."
+Wren with ostrich egg "The Cuckoo's been again."

 Wren catching hoverfly Wren catching hoverfly.